- The risk of employee fraud is much higher for small businesses than it is corporations.

-Here are some tips for how to spot red flags for employee fraud.
+Here are some tips for how to spot the red flags of employee fraud.

-If you have fewer than 100 employees, the risk of employee fraud is exponentially higher than it is larger corporations.
-In April of this year, the Association of Certified Fraud Examiners (ACFE) published their Report to the Nations on Occupational Fraud and Abuse, the largest and most comprehensive study of occupational fraud to date.
-In their small business report, the ACFE states that "small businesses lose almost twice as much per scheme to occupational fraud [compared to larger corporations]" and that the "median loss for businesses with fewer than 100 employees is $200,000".
+If you have fewer than 100 employees, the risk of employee fraud is much higher than it is for larger corporations.
+In 2018, the Association of Certified Fraud Examiners (ACFE) published its Report to the Nations on Occupational Fraud and Abuse, the largest and most comprehensive study of occupational fraud to date.
+According to the small business section of the report, "small businesses lose almost twice as much per scheme to occupational fraud [compared to larger corporations]," and the "median loss for businesses with fewer than 100 employees is $200,000."
 [Interested in the right employee monitoring software for your small business?
 Check out our best picks.]

-The most common types of occupational fraud are asset misappropriation, vendor fraud, accounting fraud, data theft, bribery and corruption, and payroll fraud, which according to the ACFE occurs in 27 percent of businesses and lasts for an average of 36 months.
+The most common types of occupational fraud are asset misappropriation, vendor fraud, accounting fraud, data theft, bribery and corruption, and payroll fraud.

-If you suspect, or there are red flags indicating, fraudulent activity, employees in trusted financial service positions, such as CFO, accountant, bookkeeper, and accounts receivable/payable roles might be a good place to start your search; these employees have access to the necessary information that can do lasting and irreparable damage to your company.
+If you suspect, or there are red flags indicating, fraudulent activity, employees in financial service positions – such as chief financial officer, accountant, bookkeeper and accounts receivable or accounts payable roles – might be a good place to start your search.
+These employees have access to the information that can do lasting and irreparable damage to your company.

-According to the National Association of Certified Valuators and Analysts, there are 4 common components that create the ideal circumstances for fraud.
+According to the National Association of Certified Valuators and Analysts, there are four common factors that create the ideal circumstances for fraud: